BradPatras/bike-omaha/servicebuilder/README.md

 # servicebuilder

-The servicebuilder is a command like tool written in swift that facilitates building the static json files that will be served to the app.
+The servicebuilder is a command line tool written in swift that facilitates building the static json files that will be served to the app.

 ### Links and stuff